DestinyVolt/D-D/Inertia.md

 ### Background
 ***Adept Linguist.*** You can communicate with humanoids who don't speak any language you know.
 You must observe the humanoids interacting with one another for at least 1 day, after which you learn a handful of important words, expressions, and gestures – enough to communicate on a rudimentary level.
+***Historian.*** When you take the Help action to aid another creature’s ability check, you can make a DC 15 Intelligence (History) check.
+On a success, that creature’s check gains a bonus equal to your proficiency bonus, as you share pertinent advice and historical examples.

 ### Magic Items
 ☆ Pearl of Power